phenriot/BloodPaTH/README.md

 ## Introduction <a href="README.md"> <img src="https://github.com/phenriot/BloodPaTH/blob/main/Other/BloodPaTH_logo.png" align="right" width="150"/> </a>

-The *BloodPaTh* package is a tool allowing the investigation of bloodborne pathogens transmission within healthcare settings using longitudinal propspective data.
+The *BloodPaTh* package is a tool allowing the investigation of bloodborne pathogens transmission within healthcare settings using longitudinal prospective data.

 ## Installation